 Head back towards Porto on Road N222.
 The 18 mile stretch between Pinhão and Peso de Régua is considered to be one of the most scenic drives in the world.
 This slender road skirts the edge of the river.
 On one side of the vehicle you see the river winding along and on the other are sweeping terraces.
 No wonder the car rental company Avis named it the “best road in the world” in 2015!

 Unfortunately, we are out of time to explore more during our day in the beautiful Douro Valley.
 You can continue on Road N222 all the way to Porto.
-It will take about three hours, and the views may be worth it!
+It will take about three hours, and the views will be worth it!
 But you can also return in half that time on the more efficient A4 highway!
 Either way, make sure to savor the last views you will have of this beautiful region.
 Until you return again, that is!

 What do you look most forward to during your day in the Douro Valley?